KnowYourDNA is reader-supported. This means we may receive a commission when you buy something from one of the links on this page.

 Dogs as Service Animals

 Service dogs are invaluable to their owners.
-Aside from the physical health benefit, they are good for a person’s psychological well-being.
+Aside from the physical health benefits, they are good for a person’s psychological well-being.

 A service dog can provide essential support in various ways.
 Here are some services they can perform: